GodFirst25/portfolio-site/README.md

 - The About section includes a brief description of who I am and why I do what I do
 - The Contact section will be placed in the footer which will provide my contact information and also include a form which consist of text input, email input, text area for users' comment, and submit button so that I can receive their messages.

+Lastly, update the portfolio page every three months with new experiences, projects, and skills.

 CSS
 The Home section has to be styled in a neutral and aesthetic way that portrays who I am as a person.
+Use colors that corresponds with dark/light mode transformation.

 JavaScript
-The contact information will need some interactivity with the use of <form>.
+The contact information will need some interactivity with the use of form tag.
+Also an inclusion of dark and light mode in the Home and Portfolio page.